shenwei356/kmcp/docs/database.md

 By default, `kmcp` computes k-mers (sketches) of every file, you can also use `--by-seq` to compute for every sequence, where sequence IDs in all input files better be distinct.
-It also **supports splitting sequences into fragments, this could increase the specificity in profiling result in cost of slower searching speed**.
+It also **supports splitting sequences into chunks, this could increase the specificity in profiling result in cost of slower searching speed**.

 **Splitting sequences**:

-1. Sequences can be splitted into fragments by a fragment size (`-s/--split-size`) or number of fragments (`-n/--split-number`) with overlap (`-l/--split-overlap`).
+1. Sequences can be splitted into chunks by a chunk size (`-s/--split-size`) or number of chunks (`-n/--split-number`) with overlap (`-l/--split-overlap`).
     ***In this mode, the sequences of each genome should be saved in an individual file***.
-2. When splitting by number of fragments, **all sequences (except for these mathching any regular expression given by `-B/--seq-name-filter`) in a sequence file are concatenated with k-1 Ns before splitting**.
+2. When splitting by number of chunks, **all sequences (except for these mathching any regular expression given by `-B/--seq-name-filter`) in a sequence file are concatenated with k-1 Ns before splitting**.
-3. Both sequence/reference IDs and fragments indices are saved for later use, in form of meta/description data in `.unik` files, and will be reported in `kmcp search` results.
+3. Both sequence/reference IDs and chunks indices are saved for later use, in form of meta/description data in `.unik` files, and will be reported in `kmcp search` results.

 **Meta data**:

-1. Every outputted `.unik` file contains the sequence/reference ID, fragment index, number of fragments, and genome size of reference.
+1. Every outputted `.unik` file contains the sequence/reference ID, chunk index, number of chunks, and genome size of reference.
-2. When parsing whole sequence files or splitting by number of fragments, the **identifier of a reference** is the basename of the input file by default.
+2. When parsing whole sequence files or splitting by number of chunks, the **identifier of a reference** is the basename of the input file by default.
 It can also be extracted from the input file name via `-N/--ref-name-regexp`, e.g., `^(\w{3}_\d{9}\.\d+)` for **RefSeq assembly accessions**.